startersclan/docker-sourceservers/README.md

 The game images **do not** include support for configuring game instances via environment variables.

 Docker images are often packaged with applications designed to comply with the [twelve-factor methodology - Environment as config](https://12factor.net/config) where environment variables are read directly as configuration by the application, a case in point being the [docker registry](https://docs.docker.com/registry/configuration/#override-specific-configuration-options).
-However, some applications do not read environment variables as configuration but instead accept command line arguments or read from config files, where it is then common for their docker images to include an entrypoint script which maps environment variables onto command line arguments for invocation.
+Some applications however do not read environment variables as configuration but instead accept command line arguments or read from config files, where it is then common for their docker images to include an entrypoint script which maps environment variables onto command line arguments for invocation.

-Source and Goldsource games belong to the group of applications that do not read from environment variables and that are instead configured via parameters (i.e. flags beginning with `-`, e.g. `-usercon`, see [SRCDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-line_parameters_5) and [HLDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-line_parameters_2)), as well as Cvars (i.e. flags beginning with `+`, e.g. `+sv_lan 0`, see [SRCDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Console_variables) and [HLDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Useful_console_variables)).
+Source and Goldsource games belong to the group of applications that do not read from environment variables and that are instead configured via parameters (i.e. flags beginning with `-`, e.g. `-usercon`, see [SRCDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-line_parameters_5) and [HLDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-line_parameters_6)), as well as Cvars (i.e. flags beginning with `+`, e.g. `+sv_lan 0`, see [SRCDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Console_variables_2) and [HLDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Useful_console_variables_2)).
 Although there are many Cvars shared across SRCDS and HLDS games, there are also Cvars that are game-specific (e.g. the many hundreds for `left4dead` and `left4dead2`), as well as mod/plugin-specific (e.g. `garrysmod`, `amxmodx`, `sourcemod`).

-Because of the malleable nature of how Cvars are used, it does not make sense to map them directly to environment variables for several reasons: First, it introduces an unnecessary layer of abstraction which operators would have to learn on top of the numerous available parameters and Cvars for each game; Second, a single change to any envvar-cvar mapping will require a rebuild of the docker image to contain the new `docker-entrypoint.sh` script, introducing a lot of of unnecessary builds; Third, the very `docker-entrypoint.sh` script providing the envvar-cvar mapping must too be versioned, introducing yet another burden on top of just keeping the images updated.
+Because of the malleable nature of how Cvars are used, it does not make sense to map them directly to environment variables for several reasons: First, it introduces an unnecessary layer of abstraction which operators would have to learn on top of the numerous available parameters and Cvars for each game; Second, a single change to any envvar-cvar mapping will require a rebuild of the docker image to contain the new `docker-entrypoint.sh` script, introducing a lot of unnecessary builds; Third, the very `docker-entrypoint.sh` script providing the envvar-cvar mapping would also require versioning, introducing yet another burden on top of just keeping the images updated.

 As such, the provided images do not support configuration via environment variables.
 The recommended approach would be to specify all necessary launch parameters and Cvars for the game server within the container's command, and all other Cvars including those containing secret values within mounted configuration file(s) such as [`server.cfg`](https://developer.valvesoftware.com/wiki/Server.cfg).